$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev Gap Phenomenon: -convergence for Mani a's problem

-The primary goal, which is also the main contribution, of this paper is completing the proof of $\Ga$-convergence of the approximate functional $J_h^\alpha$, defined in \eqref{cutoffMania}, to the Mani\`a's functional $J$ defined in \eqref{Eq: Mania}.
-By the $\Ga$-convergence theory, this then guarantees the convergence of the minimizer of \eqref{enhanced} to the minimizer of Mani\`a's problem.
-We recall that in \cite{schnake2017numerical, feng2016enhanced}, the authors were able to prove a {\em lim-inf} inequality for the approximate functional, but did not construct a recovery sequence converging in a suitable topology; this is the gap we intend to fill in here.
-We stress that our proof technique very heavily relies on the structure of \eqref{Eq: Mania}.
+One of the main goals of this paper is to complete the proof of $\Ga$-convergence of the approximate functional $J_h^\alpha$, defined in \eqref{cutoffMania}, to the Mani\`a's functional $J$ defined in \eqref{Eq: Mania}.
+Consequently, we will be able to conclude the convergence of the numerical minimizers.
+We recall that in \cite{feng2016enhanced, schnake2017numerical}, the authors were able to prove a {\em lim-inf} inequality for the approximate functional, but did not construct a recovery sequence converging in a suitable topology; this is the gap we intend to fill in here.
+We stress that our proof technique heavily relies on the structure of \eqref{Eq: Mania}, but not on the exact knowledge of the true minimizer itself.
+Throughout this section, let $K_h$ be an operator which satisfies properties \eqref{property-1}--\eqref{property-3} ( see Remark \ref{rem3.1}).

-First, we recall the definition of $\Ga$-convergence tailored to our problem.
+First, we recall the definition of $\Ga$-convergence tailored to Mani\`a's problem.

-\begin{definition}[$\Ga$-convergence] Let $\alpha > 0$, $0<s<1/3$ and $1\leq p <3/2$ be such that $\left(2/3 + s\right)p < 1$, $X_h$ denote the piecewise linear finite element space, and $X:=\mathcal{A} \cap W^{1 + s,p}(0,1)$.
+\begin{definition}[$\Ga$-convergence] Let $\alpha > 0$, $0<s<1/3$ and $1 < p <3/2$ be such that $\left(2/3 + s\right)p < 1$, $X_h$ denote the piecewise linear finite element space, and $X:=\mathcal{A} \cap W^{1 + s,p}(0,1)$.
 We say that the family of functionals $\{J^{\al}_h\}_{h>0}$, defined on $X_h$, {\em $\Ga$-converges} as $h\to 0^+$ to the functional $J$, defined on $X$, (written as $J^{\al}_h \xrightarrow{\Ga} J$) with respect to the strong $W^{1, p}(0, 1)$-topology if the following hold: \begin{enumerate} \item[\rm (i)] \underline{The lim-inf property:} If $\{v_h\}_{h > 0} \subset X_h$ is such that $v_h \rightarrow v$ strongly in $W^{1, p}(0, 1)$ then we have the {\em lim-inf inequality} \item[\rm (ii)] \underline{Recovery sequence property:} For any $v \in X$, there exists a {\em recovery sequence} $\{v_h\}_{h > 0}\subset X_h$ such that $v_h \rightarrow v$ strongly in $W^{1, p}(0, 1)$ and the following {\em lim-sup inequality} holds:

 \end{enumerate} \end{definition}